AkumaNZ/ChessBotPy/README.md

 ## Todo

+-   Get the side you're playing as automatically
+-   Handle managed engine settings
+    -   Limit
+    -   MultiPV
+-   Handle saved settings (defaults) and game specific settings (temporary)
+-   GUI settings
+    -   Which panels to show
+        -   SVG
+        -   Console
+        -   Settings
+        -   Main
--   Create a CSS Grid, 2x2 layout
+        -   Create a side panel?
+    -   Order of panels
+        -   Desktop
+        -   Mobile
+-   Create option for playing as Black/White
+-   Create option for RunEngineFor Me, Opponent, Both, None
+-   Parse polybooks in the correct order
+    -   Send all the available moves to client
+    -   Combine with run engine analysis, to first use polybook moves
 -   Main info and buttons
     -   Show PVs, CP, FEN
-        -   Start, play as
+    -   Rlay as
+    -   Run engine for
     -   Open engine settings
     -   Depth / Time setting
 -   SVG Board
+    -   Draw arrows in SVG
+    -   Map color of arrows to PV table somehow?
+-   Create table of PVs
 -   Console
+    -   Auto scroll if at the bottom
+    -   Log settings
-    -   Open space for stuff to open to
+        -   What to log
+-   Implement auto generated engine settings
-        -   Engine settings, etc
+    -   Create custom checkbox, radio, slider, etc
--   Send in necessary information from server
--   Create a on message parser, that will feed data to vue
+    -   Save settings logic